chainHero/heroes-service/README.md

 	// Initialize the Fabric SDK
 	fabricSdk, err := blockchain.Initialize()
 	if err != nil {
-		fmt.Printf("Unable to initialize the Fabric SDK: %v", err) }
+		fmt.Printf("Unable to initialize the Fabric SDK: %v\n", err) }

 	// Install and instantiate the chaincode
 	err = fabricSdk.InstallAndInstantiateCC()
 	if err != nil {
-		fmt.Printf("Unable to install and instantiate the chaincode: %v", err) }
+		fmt.Printf("Unable to install and instantiate the chaincode: %v\n", err) }
 }
 ```